jbengtsson/scsi_obsolete/README.txt

 with reference counting for FP/TPSA in C++.

-The symplectic integrator for realistic modeling of magnetic lattices for circular particle accelerators was initially implemented in Pascal, by the author, with care taken for the software architecture and resulting records/modules ("objects") to reflect the structure of the mathematical objects of the underlying beam dynamics model.
+The symplectic integrator for realistic modeling of magnetic lattices for ring-based synchrotrons was initially implemented in Pascal, by the author, with care taken for the software architecture and resulting records/modules (-> "objects") to reflect the structure of the mathematical objects describing the underlying beam dynamics model.

+Numerical Recipes was replaced GSL by Piotr Goryl and Bartek Sulkowski, SOLARIS, 2014.

 The Lex/Yacc based lattice parser is an adaptation of glps implemented by Lingyan Yang, ALS, 2009.